-The scale and nature of Sistema's social investment are determined by the size and specific features of the Corporation's business.
+The scope and nature of Sistema's social investment are determined by the size and specific features of its business.
 The company is one of the biggest tax payers in Russia and pursues a consistent charity policy with the following main focus areas:

 Education.
 Investing in human capital, identifying and supporting young talented people, developing scientific and innovative potential of the youth, promoting and implementing promising ideas and R&D projects are among the key priorities of Sistema's corporate social responsibility policy.

-One of the main tools of Sistema's CSR activities is the Sistema Charitable Foundation, which was established in 2003 and is one of the oldest and largest charitable organisations in Russia, a member of the Donors Forum and National Council on Corporate Volunteering.
-The Foundation is being financed from the profits of Sistema and its subsidiaries, and develops a strategy for social investment, accumulates the necessary funds, builds a portfolio of priority projects, implements corporate charitable and volunteer programmes with the participation of Sistema's subsidiaries.
+The main tool of Sistema's social policy is Sistema Charitable Foundation established in 2003.
+It is one of the oldest and largest charitable organisations in Russia, a member of the Donors Forum and National Council on Corporate Volunteering.
+The Foundation, which is financed from the profits of Sistema and its subsidiaries, develops a strategy for social investment, builds a portfolio of priority projects and implements corporate charitable and volunteer programmes with the participation of Sistema Group companies and partners.

-Sistema aims to consistently strengthen the integration of its CSR projects and to enhance their efficiency by consolidating the efforts and contributions of all the subsidiaries, and by promoting projects aimed at creating shared values across Sistema Group in order to achieve business development goals and resolve social issues at the same time.
+The Corporation aims to consistently strengthen the integration of its CSR projects and to enhance their efficiency by consolidating the efforts of all Sistema Group companies and by promoting projects aimed at creating shared values across the Group in order to achieve business development goals and resolve social issues at the same time.

 Key CSR projects of the Corporation